Protecting Mental Health

 Mental health is a human right — and everyone deserves access to the care they need to reach their full potential.
-In Ecuador, Indonesia, Cambodia, and beyond, we’re training frontline health care workers to protect their own mental wellness while responding to crises like COVID-19.
+Around the world, Project HOPE’s mental health work is helping more than 100,000 health workers, refugees, and new mothers in more than 41 countries access the mental health support they need to protect their health and well-being.

 A Global Crisis

 Mental health issues are on the rise around the world.
-Depression has become a leading cause of disability worldwide, while suicide is the second leading cause of death in young people ages 15 to 29.
-One in four people will experience mental illness at some point in their lives, and half of all lifetime mental illness begins by age 14, and 75% by age 24.
+Depression is a leading cause of disability worldwide, while suicide is the fourth leading cause of death in young people ages 15 to 29.
+Close to 1 billion people suffer from mental health issues every day — including 20% of the world’s adolescents and children — and half of all lifetime mental illness begins by age 14.

 The already grim mental health crisis has only been compounded by COVID-19, with millions of people experiencing the emotional and psychological effects of the worst global health emergency of our lives.
 The fear of the virus, the weight of uncertainty, the strain on finances, the need to continuously adapt, the isolation from friends and family, the experience of loss — these are daily stressors felt around the world for the past two years.

 Health workers are among the most vulnerable to the mental health effects of the pandemic.
 COVID-19 has placed a huge strain on nurses and doctors, with high rates of anxiety, depression, insomnia, and distress reported among frontline health workers.
 More than half of those responding to the virus have experienced mental health issues.

 “They’re tired.
 They’re exhausted.
 They’ve been working in such poor conditions.
 They’ve also been dealing with a lot of loss and grief while also worrying about catching COVID,” says Rawan Hamadeh, a program officer leading Project HOPE’s mental health programs.